layline-io/layline-doc/docs/03-assets/resources/asset-resource-secret.md

 ![](.asset-resource-secret_images/aaaf8691.png "Copy Private Key from Cluster to Local Settings")

-:::caution Must have sufficient rights
+:::warning Must have sufficient rights
 You must have sufficient rights to copy Private Keys.
 Otherwise, copy will not be possible.
 :::